“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Have you been searching for a good reason to stop smoking?
 If you’re still not convinced enough to give it up for your own sake, would you consider quitting to protect your dog from harm?

 Remember, pets living with smokers are far more likely to develop cancer as compared to those that live with non-smoking owners.

 What You Need to Know

-Secondhand smoke, also known as the Environmental Tobacco Smoke or ETS, is generally associated with a wide array of serious health threats for people, including life-threatening diseases such as cancer, heart disease, asthma, and even Sudden Infant Death Syndrome (SIDS).
-Because ETS smoke contains countless of toxic compounds like benzene and formaldehyde, it makes sense that the same lethal substances that imperil humans might also put the health of dogs in grave danger.
+Secondhand smoke, also known as the Environmental Tobacco Smoke (ETS), is associated with a wide array of serious health threats for people, including life-threatening diseases such as cancer, heart disease, asthma, and even Sudden Infant Death Syndrome (SIDS).
+Because secondhand smoke contains toxic compounds like benzene and formaldehyde, it makes sense that the same lethal substances that harm humans might also put dogs in danger.

 What Existing Studies Reveal

 A 1998 study conducted by Colorado State University researchers which was published in the American Journal of Epidemiology uncovered a higher prevalence of sinus cancer and nasal tumors in dogs that live with smokers as compared to those who live in a smoke-free home.
 The study showed that the sinus or nasal tumors were particularly common among breeds with long noses such as German Shepherds and Retrievers.
 Sadly, the pooches which have developed the disease rarely survive more than a year.

 In addition, the same research revealed higher rates of lung cancer in dogs with short to medium noses like Bulldogs and Boxers that live with smoking owners.
 Because of the breeds’ shorter nasal passages, it is easier for cancer-causing particles to reach their lungs.